-- a) Transmit requests for emergency and basic transportation resources and issue evacuation orders. - b) Support staged evacuation of people with access and functional needs. - c) Clear debris from roads to facilitate response operations. - d) During the first 72 hours of an incident, provide transportation corridors despite up to 1,300 miles of road closures, 600 bridges destroyed, and 320 bridges severely damaged (THIRA). - e) Within five days of an incident, supplement local authorities and state law enforcement with resources for traffic control, transportation, and sheltering of evacuees (THIRA).
+- a) Transmit requests for emergency and basic transportation resources and issue evacuation orders. - b) During the first 72 hours of an incident, provide transportation for response priority objectives, including evacuations due to fires, HAZMAT incidents, public health emergencies, and dam failures (THIRA). - c) Support staged evacuation of people with access and functional needs. - d) Clear debris from roads to facilitate response operations. - e) Within five days of an incident, supplement local and state authorities with resources for critical transportation, operators, and evacuation needs (THIRA).

-Objective 6.3 Mass Care: Provide sheltering, feeding, family reunification, and bulk distribution for populations impacted by emergency incidents.
+Objective 6.3 Mass Care: Provide sheltering, feeding, family reunification, and bulk distribution for all populations - including infants, children, pregnant women, and access and functional needs individuals - impacted by emergency incidents.